 - Clear all debris from the hot tub.
 (Although the hot tub shell has been polished at the factory, you may want to treat it with a specially formulated hot tub cleaner.)
-Consult your dealer for additional information prior to filling hot tub. - Remove filter lid (Sections 9.1-9.19, pages 22-40), then remove filter cartridge from filter bucket as illustrated in Section 13.1.
+Consult your dealer for additional information prior to filling hot tub. - If using the primary filter inlet to fill, remove filter cover, then remove filter cartridge as outlined in Section 13.1.